kkchen-dev/Machine-Learning/README.md

-# Sentiment
+# Machine Learning

-This is a repository for some projects that utilize Google Cloud Natural Language sentiment analysis.
+This is a repository for some projects that utilize Machine Learning.

 Please go to each folder for the README.md of the project.